House of Lords (Maximum Membership) Bill

 Overview

 This bill aims to limit the number of voting members in the House of Lords to 650.
-It introduces a compulsory retirement process for existing peers to achieve this limit and places a temporary restriction on new peer appointments.
+It introduces a moratorium on new peer appointments and a compulsory retirement process for existing members to achieve this limit.

 Description

-The bill sets a maximum of 650 voting peers in the House of Lords, effective June 1st, 2015.
-Between October 24th, 2014, and June 1st, 2015, no more than 45 new peers can be appointed (excluding archbishops, bishops, and replacements for hereditary peers).
-If the number of voting peers exceeds 650 on May 1st, 2015, a compulsory retirement process will reduce the number to the limit.
-Retirement will be based on seniority (length of time as a peer), with the longest-serving peers retiring first.
-This compulsory retirement excludes archbishops, bishops, and hereditary peers.
-Peers can voluntarily retire before the compulsory process; upon voluntary retirement, they may choose to convert their title to a non-voting hereditary peerage.
+The bill sets a maximum of 650 voting members in the House of Lords, effective June 1st, 2015.
+Between October 24th, 2014, and June 1st, 2015, no more than 45 new peers could be appointed, excluding archbishops, bishops, and replacements for hereditary peers.
+If the number of voting peers exceeded 650 on May 1st, 2015, a compulsory retirement process would be triggered.
+Retirement would be based on seniority (length of membership), with the longest-serving peers retiring first.
+Peers could also voluntarily retire by giving notice, choosing whether to convert their title to a non-voting hereditary peerage.
+Compulsory retirements would take effect on May 31st, 2015, and would exclude archbishops, bishops, and hereditary peers.

 Government Spending

-The bill doesn't directly specify government spending.
-The administrative costs associated with the retirement process and any potential legal challenges are the main potential financial implications.
+The bill does not directly specify any government spending.
+The administrative costs associated with the retirement process and any potential legal challenges are the only potential impacts on government finances.

 Groups Affected